jameslamb/doppel-cli/README.md

 ## Getting started

-`doppel` can be installed from source just like any other python package.
+`doppel-cli` can be installed from source just like any other python package.

 ```
 python setup.py install